 Price: From RM50 per sq ft

-6. Stainless Steel
+6. Stainless steel countertop

 If you prefer an industrial look for your kitchen, stainless steel is the way to go.
-This heat resistant material can be constructed according to your specifications for a seamless kitchen countertop.
+This heat resistant material can be constructed according to your specifications for a seamless kitchen table top.
 It’s the go-to material of choice for restaurant kitchens, so it should work just as well for your home.

 |Extremely heat resistant, doesn’t need a trivet||Can be quite noisy when working on the countertop|